 Bamboo tube tea

-The Dai roast bamboo tube tea when welcoming guests.
-They put sun-dried tea leaves in a bamboo tube, then roast it over a fire.
+The Dai put sun-dried tea leaves into a bamboo tube, then roast it over a fire.
 After six minutes of roasting, the tea leaves soften in the tube.
 They then push the leaves further down the tube with a wooden stick, add new tea leaves on top, and continue roasting.
 This process is repeated over and over until the bamboo tube can’t hold anymore.
 After all the tea leaves are completely roasted dry, they crack open the tube and take out the cylindrical-shaped mass of tea leaves.
 When it’s time to drink, the flavor of the bamboo and spring tea leaves bursts in the mouth.

 The Dai people love flowers, and Yunnan has many varieties.
 The ornaments they wear on their heads during the holidays are not precious metals or jade like other groups, but a bundle of delicately prepared fresh flowers.